 If you see any of these signs — and especially if you see a combination of them — it might make sense to consider a commercial grade dehumidifier.
 But what is the best commercial dehumidifier for you?
 There are many choices on the market.

-Businesses that need dehumidifiers
+Businesses that Need Dehumidifiers

 There are many reasons a commercial dehumidifier might make sense for you.
 For example, your business or businesses you work with lies in a flood plain or another area that receives a lot of rain or experiences flooding regularly.
 Maybe the climate in your part of the country is generally sultry and humid.
 You might have a building or space with poor ventilation, or moisture in the air may be a byproduct of what you do.
-You may need to comply with health regulations or local ordinances related to your indoor enviornment.
+You may need to comply with health regulations or local ordinances related to your indoor environment.

 Another reason you might be particularly concerned about indoor humidity is that you work with or sell products that are particularly sensitive to moisture, such as paper goods, food and the like.
 Damage to those items directly affects your bottom line.